USEPA/Rapid-Benefit-Indicators-Tools/README.md

 This code repository contains tools and files related to the Rapid Benefit Indicators (RBI) assessment approach.

 ###Overview
 The RBI approach is an easy-to-use process for assessing restoration sites using non-monetary benefit indicators.
 It uses readily-available data to estimate and quantify benefits to people around an ecological restoration site.
 Whether you are a federal, state, or local manager, or a member of an interest group or funding organization, this simple yet powerful site analysis will allow you and your stakeholders to systematically and equitably incorporate social benefits in restoration decisions.
+All materials are also accessible from [US EPA](https://www.epa.gov/water-research/rapid-benefit-indicators-rbi-approach).

 ###RBI Approach Fact Sheet
 This downloadable one-page document briefly describes the RBI approach and how it might be used.
 Also accessible from [US EPA](https://nepis.epa.gov/Exe/ZyNET.exe/P100PMSW.TXT?ZyActionD=ZyDocument&Client=EPA&Index=2011+Thru+2015&Docs=&Query=&Time=&EndTime=&SearchMethod=1&TocRestrict=n&Toc=&TocEntry=&QField=&QFieldYear=&QFieldMonth=&QFieldDay=&IntQFieldOp=0&ExtQFieldOp=0&XmlQuery=&File=D%3A%5Czyfiles%5CIndex%20Data%5C11thru15%5CTxt%5C00000022%5CP100PMSW.txt&User=ANONYMOUS&Password=anonymous&SortMethod=h%7C-&MaximumDocuments=1&FuzzyDegree=0&ImageQuality=r75g8/r75g8/x150y150g16/i425&Display=hpfr&DefSeekPage=x&SearchBack=ZyActionL&Back=ZyActionS&BackDesc=Results%20page&MaximumPages=1&ZyEntry=1&SeekPage=x&ZyPURL).